Connect with us

 Immigration

 “What I think the Supreme Court and what ICE are doing is essentially racial profiling,” Puente said.
 “I think inherently it’s not fair because to assume something about a person because of their skin color, the language they speak, or their occupation is just inherently un-American.”
+She added that rulings like this create an atmosphere of fear that discourages immigrants from reporting crimes, seeking public services, or participating in civic life.

 Click to comment